dreamonkey/responsive-image-loader/README.md

 Then pull [docker Thumbor image](https://github.com/MinimalCompact/thumbor) running `docker pull minimalcompact/thumbor`.

-This engine ships with a preset configuration, unlike `thumbor` engine you currently **cannot overwrite** string config options via environment variables.
-If needed, we will take into consideration adding this feature.
+This engine ships with a preset configuration.

-Due to its nature of spawning a brand new container for every build cycle, using `thumbor-docker` will not leverage Thumbor cache mechanism as `thumbor` engine does, meaning build time will not decrease on subsequent runs.
+Due to its nature of spawning a brand new container for every build cycle, using `thumbor` will not leverage Thumbor builtcache mechanism, meaning build time will not decrease on subsequent runs.

 ## <span id="usage"></span> Usage